KevinWang676/KevinWang676.github.io/_pages/one-more-thing.md

 ---
 permalink: /one-more-thing/
-title: "I do have more thing..."
+title: "There is one more thing..."
 author_profile: true
 redirect_from:
   - /md/